 Held in New Orleans, and sponsored by partnering organizations the National Bar Association and the American Board of Trial Advocates (ABOTA), the boot camp was led by a faculty of the nation’s leading trial lawyers and designed to instruct on effective, winning trial skills and preparation strategies.

-Professor Smith’s presentation — Opening Statements: Winning at Hello! – was well-received by the capacity crowd.
+Professor Smith’s two presentations –Opening Statements: Winning at Hello! and Vetting and Preparing Expert Witnesses to Testify – were well-received by the capacity crowd.

 “The overflow room of lawyers really appreciated a step-by-step format for giving an effective opening statement,” Professor Smith said.
 “More importantly, by stressing why to say and do certain things, and not to say and do others, the trial lawyers in attendance received a deep understanding about just how indispensable an ingredient storytelling is for delivering a powerful and persuasive opening.”